pliang64/fatools/README.md

-# fatools: A utillity package written in python for working with fasta sequences.
+#<b>fatools: A utillity package written in python for working with fasta sequences</b>.

-A total of 27 utilities/options for working with fasta sequences are currently organized under 5 main subcommands.
+A total of 30 utilities/options for working with fasta sequences are currently organized under 6 main subcommands.
 The utilities range from searching specific sequence entries from a large set of fasta sequences based on ID or a text string in the defline or a sequence motif to spliting a large sequence file into small chuncks, reporting summary stats of a genome assembly, and filtring sequences by length or gap size.
 Furthermore, by allowing input from and output to stdout, multiple processes can be done sequencially in one line of commpands via use of pipe (|).